Odhisbrian43/Capstone_Recipe_API_Project/README.md

 The recipe app added to the settings file under installed apps.

 This project consists of two apps namely:
->Accounts:This is user management api with main fuctions of registering new users, logging in users and logging out users.
+i.
+Accounts:This is user management api with main fuctions of registering new users, logging in users and logging out users.

->Recipe app: This is a recipe management api that allows users to view published recipes,create new recipes, update recipes and delete recipes.
+ii.
+Recipe app: This is a recipe management api that allows users to view published recipes,create new recipes, update recipes and delete recipes.

 The recipe api also has permission enforcements tha only allow users with specific permissions to perform specific task